 Collection development describes the policies and procedures by which the library determines user needs, acquires materials/subscriptions/services, and evaluates these for retention or deselection.

 Our goal is to provide transparency into collections operations for faculty and the larger university community.
-With that aim, you can find data sources, collections strategies and processes, and feedback mechanisms together in this location.
-We use this information in evaluating collections priorities and examining how our resources are utilized as the needs of our users change over time.
+With that aim, you can find data sources, collections strategies and processes, and feedback mechanisms together here, using our menu options in the left column.
+We use this information in evaluating collection priorities and examining how our resources are utilized as the needs of our users change over time.

 Our Collecting Strategy